samyiskarous/react-responsive-native-chart/README.md

 Also regarding the `ReviewScoreToTime` components, You can view the Char Data for Years, Months or Days.
 All of the three cases will be using the same implementation.\
 \
 `Unit` I have used that Term in many places to partially or fully refer to the Year / Month / Day.
 All are handeled in the same way, all are considered a Unit.\
-If the difference between the Start and End Date is in Years, then our Unit is Year, same goes for the Month and Day.\
+If the difference between the Start and End Date is in Years (More than 1 year), then our Unit is Year, same goes for the Month and Day.\
 There's a constant value for Each unit of the three (0, 1, 2) that represents its location in the returned `submitted_at` property from the database.
 (For ex "2012-02-22"), When we split that string in JS, our first index (0) will be the Year, 1 will be for the Month and so on.

 ## Available Scripts